-A programme such as Mailchimp has many pre-made templates to choose from and will help you enormously with the design procedure.
-Other top email marketing platforms include Constant Contact, Sales Panda and Rapid Mail
+A program such as Mailchimp has many pre-made templates to choose from and will help you enormously with the design procedure.

 Here are some top tips on creating a successful design.

-→ Be sparing with colours, to many are off putting.
+- Be sparing with colours, too many are off-putting.

-5) Direct your users to relevant high quality landing pages
+- Direct your users to relevant high-quality landing pages

 6) Revise and test before sending

-→ Test to see how your email looks on all the top email programmes such as Gmail, Outlook, Yahoo and Apple.
+- Test to see how your email looks on all the top email programs such as Gmail, Outlook, Yahoo and Apple.
 You can do this setting up free email account with those providers.

 7) Schedule a time to send your emails

-For example it is well know that the best time to send an email or post on social media for a fashion outlet is between 9 pm and 11 pm and Sunday afternoons.
+For example, it is well known that the best time to send an email or post on social media for a fashion outlet is between 9 pm and 11 pm and Sunday afternoons.